SkillBridge Program for Veterans: Upcoming Events 2025

 The SkillBridge program was created by the U.S. Department of Defense in 2011 as a pilot program and formally established three years later.
 It was created after the 2008-2009 recession to help service members transition to civilian life via internships or apprenticeships during their last 180 days of service.

-The program partners with private-sector businesses like Microsoft and General Motors, as well as government organizations, offering military members the opportunity to build skills in their chosen industries after leaving the military.
-SkillBridge has assisted more than 50,000 service members and established partnerships with over 1,700 companies.
+The program partners with private sector businesses like Microsoft and General Motors, as well as government organizations, offering military members the opportunity to build skills in their chosen industries after leaving the military.
+SkillBridge has assisted more than 50,000 service members and has established partnerships with over 1,700 companies.

 SkillBridge is designed to help veterans smoothly transition into civilian careers by providing on-the-job training at no cost to the employer.
 While enrolled, service members get regular pay, allowances, and benefits.